 Where to Eat near Gateway of India

-The best way to know about a place is to try its food.
-If you feel hungry after the tour of Gateway of India, then go for local street food.
-It is available at every nook and corner of Mumbai.
-The city is famous for its local chaat, Vada Pav and Misal Pao.
-Several vendors around the monument offer delicious snacks like Chana Jorgaram.
+The best way to learn about a place is to try its food.
+If you feel hungry after the Gateway of India tour, go for local street food.
+It is available in every nook and corner of Mumbai.
+The city is famous for its local chaat, Vada Pav, and Misal Pao.
+In addition, several vendors around the monument offer delicious snacks like Chana Jorgaram.

-Where to stay near Gateway of India
+Restaurants near Gateway of India

-Chhatrapati Shivaji Maharaj Vastu Sangrahalaya
+- Chhatrapati Shivaji Maharaj Vastu Sangrahalaya

-Nehru Science Centre
+- Nehru Science Center

-Indian Museum Ship (Vikrant)
+- Indian Museum Ship (Vikrant)